RAM for Enterprise: Deploying Frontier AI Without the GPU Bill

 Code generation

-The key: RAM intelligently allocates precision where it matters.
-Rather than uniformly compressing every tensor to 4-bit, it identifies the 4.3% of tensors that are genuinely sensitive to quantization — attention projections, expert gates, critical pathway layers — and gives them 8-bit precision.
+Here's why it works: RAM allocates precision where it matters.
+Instead of blindly compressing every tensor to 4-bit, it finds the 4.3% of tensors that are genuinely sensitive to quantization.
+Those are attention projections, expert gates, critical pathway layers.
+They get 8-bit precision.
 The other 95.2% compress safely to 4-bit.
-The result: better perplexity than uniform quantization (4.283 vs 4.298) with near-zero quality degradation.
+The result is better perplexity than uniform quantization (4.283 vs 4.298) with near-zero quality loss.

 Enterprise Use Cases